 - 1 If you already have 3 blueprints in your personal supply, you cannot take this action. - 2 Choose one of the 4 blueprints displayed above the Scoreboard.
-The leftmost tile is free.
-If you purchase any other tile, you must spend the Gold () shown underneath, placing 1 Gold () on each preceding tile in the row.
-If you do not have enough Gold (), you cannot take the tile. - 3 Add the blueprint and any Gold ( on it to your personal supply. - 4 Slide the remaining tiles above the Scoreboard left to fill the empty space. - 5 Draw a new tile from the bag and place it on the rightmost spot so that there are 4 tiles available again.
+When you choose a blueprint, place 1 Gold © on each blueprint to the left of the one you want to acquire.
+Then take the chosen blueprint and place it in your personal supply.
+The leftmost one is free. - 3 Add the blueprint and any Gold (®) on it to your personal supply. - 4 Slide the remaining tiles above the Scoreboard to the left to fill the empty space. - 5 Draw a new tile from the bag and place it on the rightmost spot so that there are 4 blueprints available again.
 If there are ever fewer than 4 tiles, replenish the display immediately.

-AND/OR HIRE WORKERS
+AND/OR HIRF WORKERS